 The Case Against Text-only Versions

-Bias against the full spectrum of disability types
+Text-only versions fail to accommodate the full spectrum of disability types

 "Regular" web pages are more transformable

-"Separate but equal"
+"Separate but equal" is rarely equal

-False sense of security
+Text-only versions offer a false sense of security

 When to Use Text-only Versions